Everything you need to get involved in global health

 The Center for Innovation in Global Health brings together residency program leaders focused on global health education through the Program Leadership Council.
 The Council meets twice each year to provide updates about current global health education offerings, to share resources, and to identify potential collaborations.

-The Stanford/Yale Johnson & Johnson Global Health Scholars Program annually selects up to 40 physicians during their residencies and career physicians for six-week rotations at one of our mentored sites outside the US.
+The Stanford/Yale Global Health Scholars Program annually selects up to 40 physicians during their residencies and career physicians for six-week rotations at one of our mentored sites.
 Rotations are largely directed at clinical experiences, service and teaching.
-The funded Stanford/Yale Johnson & Johnson Global Health Scholars will receive a travel award ranging from $3,000 – $3,500 based on their site assignment.
+The funded Stanford/Yale Global Health Scholars will receive a travel award ranging from $3,000 – $4,000 based on their site assignment.

-The Mary Duke Biddle Foundation created this scholarship for Stanford School of Medicine pediatric trainees and clinical medical students who are committed to improving the quality of life for children around the world..
-Launched in 2009, the program has sent more than 60 physicians and trainees overseas to provide clinical care to children in low- and middle-income settings.
-Drs.
-Desiree LaBeaud and Clea Sarnquist direct this program.
+The Stanford Global Child Health Travel Scholarship is for Stanford School of Medicine pediatric trainees and clinical medical and MSPA (Physician’s Assistant) students who are committed to improving the quality of life for children around the world.
+Launched in 2009, the program has sent more than 100 physicians and trainees overseas to provide clinical care to children in low- and middle-income settings.
+Clea Sarnquist, DrPH MPH, directs this program.

 The Global Health Equity Scholar Fellowship is a 12-month mentored research training program for post-doctoral fellows, upper-level PhD students and professional school (MD, DVM, DrPH, PharmD) students.
-Part of the Global Health Program for Fellows and Scholars sponsored by the Fogarty International Center (FIC), the GHES program brings together a consortium that includes Stanford University, the University of California, Berkeley, Florida International University and Yale University.
+Part of the Global Health Program for Fellows and Scholars sponsored by the Fogarty International Center (FIC), the GHES program brings together a consortium that includes Stanford University, the University of California, Berkeley, University of Arizona, and Yale University.